- 1 What is a degree “concentration”?

 Can I take courses in other fields or departments?

 The curriculum has been designed specifically to enable candidates to construct multidisciplinary courses of study leading to the MA.
-Departments offering courses qualifying for credit are listed under “Courses by Department.”
+Departments offering courses qualifying for credit are listed under “Courses.”
 We are adding new courses from new departments constantly.
 Please check for updates from time to time.

 Can I take courses not included in the Course Listings?